Hybrid Architectures for Language Models: Systematic Analysis and Design Insights: Experiments

 \subsection{Ablation Studies for Inter-layer Hybridization}

 \paragraph{\textbf{To ensure quality, aim for a high 1:1 ratio, but to balance with efficiency, use about 1:5 ratio.}\looseness=-1}

 In Table~\ref{tab:ablation_inter_hybrid}, we compare inter-hybrid models with six block ratios at two scales (1:0 = Transformer, 0:1 = Mamba).
 Hybrid architectures consistently outperform homogeneous ones, with the balanced 1:1 ratio yielding the best quality.
 However, due to the Transformer's quadratic complexity, inference throughput gains become limited.
-To balance both efficiency and quality, a ratio of around 1:5 appears to be optimal, which aligns with the lower ratios (e.g., 1:5, 1:7) adopted by large hybrid language models~\citep{lieber2024jamba, wang2025systematic, basant2025nvidia}. \looseness=-1
+To balance both efficiency and quality, a ratio of around 1:5 appears to be optimal, which aligns with the lower ratios (e.g., 1:5, 1:7) adopted by large hybrid language models~\citep{lieber2024jamba, wang2025systematic, basant2025nvidia}.
+Refer to Appendix~\ref{app:inter_ablation_ratio} for further details. \looseness=-1

 \paragraph{\textbf{Never place Transformer blocks at the front.}}